 - Compliance assessment of domestic or foreign laws

-- Assessment of legal claims or defence strategies
+- Assessment of legal claims or defense strategies

-- Writing of party and third party submissions
+- Writing of party, third party submissions and legal memoranda

 - Preparation of amicus curiae briefs

 - Legal and economic research on cutting-edge trade or investment law questions

 TradeLab Executive Committee

 The TradeLab Executive Committee comprises of the following members: